triton-inference-server/server/docs/model_configuration.md

 ### Rate Limiter Config

-Instance group optionally specify rate limiter config which controls how [rate limiter](rate_limiter.md) operates on instances in the group.
-The rate limiter configuration includes the following specification:
+Instance group optionally specifies [rate limiter](rate_limiter.md) config which controls how the rate limiter operates on the instances in the group.
+The rate limiter configuration includes the following
+specifications:

 #### Resources

-The resources required to execute the request on a model instance.
+The set of resources required to execute a model instance.
+Essentially, a resource is just mapping of a name to its corresponding count.
-Resources are just names with corresponding count.
-They are replicated for each instance.
-However, resource with `global` flag set `true` will be shared across the system.
+By default, the resource counts are local to the device running the instance.
+However, a resource, with `global` flag set to `True`, will be shared across the system.
 Loaded models can not specify a resource with the same name both as global and non-global.

 #### Priority

-The weighting value to be used for prioritizing across instances.
-An instance with priority 2 will be given 1/2 the number of scheduling chances as an instance_group with priority 1.
+Priority specifies the priority of each instance in the group.
+For an instance, priority serves as a weighting value to be used for prioritizing across instances.
+An instance with priority 2 will be given 1/2 the number of scheduling chances as an instance with priority 1.

-The following example specifies the instance group requires four R1 and two R2 for execution.
-Resource R2 is a global resource.
+The following example specifies the instances in the group requires four "R1" and two "R2" for execution.
+Resource "R2" is a global resource.
 Additionally, the priority of the instance_group is 2.

 ```
   instance_group [
     {
       count: 1
       kind: KIND_GPU
+      gpus: [ 0, 1, 2 ]
       rate_limiter {
         resources [
+          {
+            name: "R1"
-          {name: "resource1" count: 4 },
+            count: 4
+          },
+          {
+            name: "R2"
+            global: True
-          {name: "resource2" global: True count: 2 }
+            count: 2
+          }
         ]
         priority: 2
       }